TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Folders.rst

 The actual storage structure depends on which Driver each storage is based on.
-When using the local file system Driver provided by the TYPO3 CMS Core, a storage will correspond to some existing folder on the local storage system (e.g. hard drive).
+When using the local file system Driver provided by the TYPO3 Core, a storage will correspond to some existing folder on the local storage system (e.g. hard drive).
 Other Drivers may use virtual structures.

-By default, a storage pointing to the :file:`fileadmin` folder is created automatically in every TYPO3 CMS installation.
+By default, a storage pointing to the :file:`fileadmin` folder is created automatically in every TYPO3 installation.

 .. index:: File abstraction layer; Processed files